vsivasg/VagrantPOC/README.md

 2. Single box with VirtualBox provider.
 3. Single box with VirtualBox provider and Ansible provisioning.
 4. Single box with VirtualBox provider and Docker provisioning.
+5. Single box with VirtualBox provider and Docker provisioning and Docker Image build for Nginx.